Buenos Aires province seeks to delay payment to bondholders due this month

 The Fernandez administration, which took office on Dec.
 10, is in talks with bondholders and other creditors, including the International Monetary Fund.

-(Reporting by Adam Jourdan, Cassandra Garrison and Maximilian Heath; editing by Larry King)
+(Reporting by Adam Jourdan, Cassandra Garrison and Maximilian Heath; additional reporting by Rodrigo Campos in New York; Editing by Larry King and Steve Orlofsky)

 ((Cassandra.Garrison@thomsonreuters.com; +54 11 5544 6746;))